5-8 member group (3-4 drummers, 2-4 dancers)

 Kakatsitsi with Kulomashie @ African Drum Village

-Kakatsitsi are available to perform as part of a double or triple bill with their sister groups – the !Gubi Family from Namibia and the Bwiti musicians of Gabon.
+Kakatsitsi are available to perform as part of a double or triple bill with their sister groups – the !Gubi Family from Namibia and David Mbilou, a Bwiti musician, dancer and spiritual healer from Gabon.
 The duration of these performances will vary considerably but will include some stand alone tracks by Kakatsitsi as well as traditional fusion tracks with the other African groups.

 Kakatitsi & The !Gubi Family @ The Synergy Centre in 2008